-In this paper, we address this issue by proposing two measures based on the sub- and super-fidelity~\cite{Horodecki2008,Mendonca2008} to bound the approximation error in quantum error correction.
-The proposed measures establish lower and upper bounds to the typical fidelity error measure, while their evaluation require low computational cost.
+In this work, we address this issue by proposing two measures based on the sub- and superfidelities~\cite{Horodecki2008,Mendonca2008} to bound the approximation error in quantum error correction.
+The proposed measures establish lower and upper bounds to the typical fidelity error measure, while their evaluation requires a low computational cost.
 Since our measures are derived from the quantum fidelity, they inherit several useful properties.
-In particular, the measure based on the super-fidelity defines a {\it bona fide} metric in the space of quantum states, and therefore can be employed to study underlying geometric concepts.
+In particular, the measure based on the superfidelity defines a {\it bona fide} metric in the space of quantum states, and therefore can be employed to study underlying geometric concepts.
 We put our bounds to the test by modeling the approximation in error correction to be an effective dephasing channel.
-We evaluate the bounds for two paradigmatic examples, namely the $N$-qubit mixed GHZ state and the $N$-qubit mixed W state.
+We evaluate the bounds for two paradigmatic examples, namely the $N$-qubit mixed GHZ state and the $N$-qubit mixed $W$ state.
 We also provide exact results for any quantum state considering our setup.

-The paper is organized as follows.
+The text is organized as follows.
 In Sec.~\ref{sec:00000000002}, we discuss the main properties of covariant codes and approximate quantum error correction, laying down the fundamental ideas and the problem we address.
 In Sec.~\ref{sec:00000000003}, we review the main properties of fidelity measures, justifying their use and motivating our proposal.
-In Sec.~\ref{sec:00000000004}, we discuss the bounds for approximate quantum error correction.
-In Sec.~\ref{sec:00000000005}, we consider the approximate error in quantum error correction to be modeled by a dephasing channel, and illustrate our proposals by evaluating the fidelity-based distance measures for both the $N$-qubit mixed GHZ and W states.
+In Sec.~\ref{sec:00000000004}, we discuss our proposed bounds for approximate quantum error correction.
+In Sec.~\ref{sec:00000000005}, we consider the approximate error in quantum error correction to be modeled by a dephasing channel, and illustrate our proposal by evaluating the bounds for both the $N$-qubit mixed GHZ and $W$ states.
 To support our predictions, we provide analytical expressions and numerical simulations accordingly.
 In Sec.~\ref{sec:00000000006}, we summarize our results and present the concluding remarks.